Whole Earth Catalog: Contents

 Within each section, the best tools and books the editors could find were collected and listed, along with images, reviews and uses, prices, and suppliers.
 The reader was also able to order some items directly through the catalog.

 Later editions changed a few of the headings, but generally kept the same overall framework.

 The Catalog used a broad definition of "tools".
 There were informative tools, such as books, maps, professional journals, courses, and classes.
 There were well-designed special-purpose utensils, including garden tools, carpenters' and masons' tools, welding equipment, chainsaws, fiberglass materials, tents, hiking shoes, and potters' wheels.
 There were even early synthesizers and personal computers.

 The Catalogs publication coincided with a great wave of convention-challenging experimentalism and a do-it-yourself attitude associated with "the counterculture," and tended to appeal not only to the intelligentsia of the movement, but to creative, hands-on, and outdoorsy people of many stripes.
 Some of the ideas in the Catalog were developed during Brand's visits to Drop City.

 With the Catalog opened flat, the reader might find the large page on the left full of text and intriguing illustrations from a volume of Joseph Needham's Science and Civilization in China, showing and explaining an astronomical clock tower or a chain-pump windmill, while on the right-hand page are a review of a beginners' guide to modern technology (The Way Things Work) and a review of The Engineers' Illustrated Thesaurus.
 On another spread, the verso reviews books on accounting and moonlighting jobs, while the recto bears an article in which people tell the story of a community credit union they founded.
 Another pair of pages depict and discuss different kayaks, inflatable dinghies, and houseboats.

 Publication after 1972

-After 1972, the catalog was published sporadically.
+The catalog was published sporadically after 1972.
 An important shift in philosophy in the Catalogs occurred in the early 1970s, when Brand decided that the early stance of emphasizing individualism should be replaced with one favoring community.
 He had originally written that "a realm of intimate, personal power is developing"; regarding this as important in some respects (to wit, the soon-emerging potentials of personal computing), Brand felt that the overarching project of humankind had more to do with living within natural systems, and this is something we do in common, interactively.